SuffolkLITLab/FormFyxer/README.md

 ### formfyxer.spot(text,lower=0.25,pred=0.5,upper=0.6,verbose=0)
 A simple wrapper for the LIT Lab's NLP issue spotter [Spot](https://app.swaggerhub.com/apis-docs/suffolklitlab/spot/).
 In order to use this feature **you must edit the spot_token.txt file found in this package to contain your API token**.
 You can sign up for an account and get your token on the [Spot website](https://spot.suffolklitlab.org/).

 Given a string, this function will return a list of LIST entities/issues found in the text.
 Items are filtered by estimates of how likely they are to be present.
-The values dictating this filtering are controlled by the optional `lower`, `pred`, and `upper` paremeters.
+The values dictating this filtering are controlled by the optional `lower`, `pred`, and `upper` parameters.
 These refer to the lower bound of the predicted likelihood that an entity is present, the predicted likelihood it is present, and the upper-bound of this prediction respectively.

 #### Parameters:
 * **text : str** Text describing some fact pattern.